ShortDevelopment/System-Media-Transport-Control/README.md

 ## How it works
 The application is providing a restfull api to get information about currently playing media on your Windows 10 Device.
 It uses the Windows 10 API (WinRT UWP) `GlobalSystemMediaTransportControlsSessionManager` class to get those information normaly seen when ajusting the computer volume (and much more!).
+It depends on the monitored application and how much of the api it implements...
-You can use this api to get information about all currently registered media applications (Groove Music, Windows Video Player, Chrome, Spotify, etc) and control them.
+You can use this api to get information about all currently registered media applications (Groove Music, Windows Video Player, Chrome, **Spotify**, etc) and control them.

 <img src="MediaTransportControls.jpg" alt="Screenshot" />